readmeio/rdme/documentation/rdme.md

   <a href="https://github.com/readmeio/rdme"><img src="https://img.shields.io/github/workflow/status/readmeio/rdme/CI.svg?style=for-the-badge" alt="Build status"></a>
 </p>

 If you're anything like us, your documentation process may be a part of a broader CI/CD process.
-For example, you may want to automatically update your ReadMe guides or API reference every time you've ship new code.
+For example, you may want to automatically update your Guides or API reference on ReadMe every time you've ship new code.
 Enter `rdme`: ReadMe's official command-line interface (CLI) and GitHub Action!

 With `rdme`, you can create workflows for a variety of use cases, including: